 A: All students participating in WINS must be accepted into the program then plan to attend a special advising & welcome meeting during summer orientation.
 Students are also expected to remain active in WINS activities throughout the fall and spring semesters to continue with the program.

-A: While first year students are encouraged to take advantage of the WINS Living-Learning Environment if possible, it is fine if you already have other living arrangements.
-We will review and consider all applications.
-Preference will be given to students planning to live in Kinsolving if accepted into the program but this is not grounds for automatic application dismissal.
-Everyone's entire application will be reveiwed and this is just one component.
+A: All first-year students are encouraged to take advantage of the WINS Living-Learning Environment if possible.
+However, we will review and consider all applications.
+Preference will be given to students planning to live in Kinsolving or Jester but this is not grounds for automatic application dismissal.
+Everyone's entire application will be reveiwed.
 Upperclassmen have no living requirements although many meet their future roommates during their first year in the program.

-A: If you are planning to live in Kinsolving, you have the option of requesting to live with another WINS student but this is not a requirement.
+A: No. If you are planning to live with WINS, you have the option of requesting to live with another WINS student but this is not a requirement.
 If you already have plans to room with someone else, this is no problem and you would work this out through Housing.

 A: Your first preference should be the residence hall you would like to live in if not selected for WINS.
-As long as you reflect in your WINS application that you would like to live in Kinsolving if accepted, then we will consider that your preference.
-If selected for WINS, we will work with Housing to place the appropriate participants in Kinsolving.
+As long as you reflect in your WINS application that you would like to live in Kinsolving or Jester if accepted, then we will consider that your preference.
+If selected for WINS, we will work with Housing to place the participants appropriately.

 A: No, and you would not need to do so.
 All other special programs have their own set of classes and already form a smaller community within UT.